-Prediction of the long-term, near-field chemical conditions in WIPP disposal rooms has included: (1) use of Generic Weep Brine (GWB) to simulate intergranular brines from the Salado Fm. at the stratigraphic horizon of the repository and Energy Research and Development Administration (WIPP Well) 6 (ERDA-6) to represent fluids in brine reservoirs in the underlying Castile Fm..; (2) the assumption that instantaneous, reversible equilibria among these brines and several of the important solids in WIPP disposal rooms such as halite (NaCl), anhydrite (CaSO4), brucite (Mg(OH)2), and the "5424" polymorph of hydromagnesite (Mg5(CO3)4(OH)2·4H2O) will control near-field chemical conditions; and (3) use of the speciation and solubility code in Fracture-Matrix Transport (FMT) to calculate chemical conditions.
-We have also used EQ3/6, versions 7.2c, 8.0, and 8.0a to predict near-field conditions.
-We expect the brucite-hydromagnesite (5424) carbonation reaction will buffer fCO2 in the repository during the first several hundred to few thousand years, but that the brucite-magnesite (MgCO3) reaction might buffer fCO2 thereafter.
-The calculated values of fCO2 expected in the repository are $3.14 \times 10^{-6}$ atm in the first several hundred to few thousand years, possibly decreasing to $1.20 \times 10^{-7}$ atm after a few thousand years.
-The brucite dissolution-precipitation reaction will increase the pH of GWB or ERDA-6 from their mildly acidic in situ values to calculated values of 8.69 in GWB and 8.98 in ERDA-6.
+Prediction of the long-term, near-field chemical conditions in WIPP disposal rooms has included: (1) use of Generic Weep Brine (GWB)^{1, 2} to simulate intergranular brines from the Salado Fm. at the stratigraphic horizon of the repository and Energy Research and Development Administration (WIPP Well) 6 $(ERDA-6)^3$ to represent fluids in brine reservoirs in the underlying Castile Fm..; (2) the assumption that instantaneous, reversible equilibria among these brines and several of the important solids in WIPP disposal rooms such as halite (NaCl), anhydrite (CaSO4), brucite (Mg(OH)2), and the "5424" polymorph of hydromagnesite $(Mg_5(CO_3)4(OH)2 \cdot 4H_2O)$ will control near-field chemical conditions; and (3) use of the speciation and solubility code in Fracture-Matrix Transport (FMT)^{4, 5} to calculate chemical conditions.
+We have also used EQ3/6, versions 7.2c, 8.0, and 8.0a^{6, 7} to predict near-field conditions.
+We expect that the brucite-hydromagnesite (5424) carbonation reaction will buffer f{CO2} in the repository during the first several hundred to few thousand years, but that the brucite-magnesite (MgCO3) reaction might buffer f{CO_2} thereafter.
+The calculated values of f{CO_2} expected in the repository are 3.14×10^{-6} atm in the first several hundred to few thousand years, possibly decreasing to 1.20×10^{-7} atm after a few thousand years.
+The brucite dissolution-precipitation reaction will increase the pH of GWB or ERDA-6 from their mildly acidic in situ values to calculated values of 8.69 in GWB8 and 8.98 in ERDA-68.

-Predictions of actinide speciation and solubilities under the long-term chemical conditions expected in the WIPP have included: (1) solubility models based on the Pitzer activity-coefficient model for Th(IV), Np(V), and Am(III); (2) inclusion of the effects of acetate, citrate, EDTA, and oxalate (the organic ligands in TRU waste) on Th(IV), Np(V), and Am(III) speciation and solubilities; (3) use of the speciation and solubility code in FMT to calculate the speciation and solubilities of Th(IV), Np(V), and Am(III); (4) development of solubility uncertainty ranges and probability distributions for the Th(IV) and Am(III) solubility predictions (5) redox speciation of Th, U, Np, Pu, and Am entirely as Th(IV), U(IV), Np(IV), Pu(III), and Am(III); or Th(IV), U(VI), Np(V), Pu(IV), and Am(III); (6) use of analogy the oxidation-state to the solubilities calculated for Th(IV) to U(IV), Np(IV), and Pu(IV); and to apply those calculated for Am(III) to Pu(III) (the model developed for Np(V) has been used only for Np(V) because Np is the only actinide expected to speciate in the +V oxidation state under the conditions predicted for the WIPP); and (7) use of a solubility estimate of $1 \times 10^{-3}$ M for U(VI).
-The most recently predicted "baseline" or "nominal" solubilities (to which deviations sampled from the uncertainty ranges are added or subtracted) of Th(IV), Np(V), and Am(III) $5.63 \times 10^{-8}$ M, $3.90 \times 10^{-7}$ M, and $1.66 \times 10^{-6}$ M, respectively, in GWB; and $6.98 \times 10^{-8}$ M, $8.75 \times 10^{-7}$ M, and $1.51 \times 10^{-6}$ M in ERDA-6
+Predictions of actinide speciation and solubilities under the long-term chemical conditions expected in the WIPP have included: (1) solubility models based on the Pitzer activity-coefficient model for Th(IV), Np(V), and Am(III); (2) inclusion of the effects of acetate, citrate, EDTA, and oxalate (the organic ligands in TRU waste) on Th(IV), Np(V), and Am(III) speciation and solubilities; (3) use of the speciation and solubility code in FMT to calculate the speciation and solubilities of Th(IV), Np(V), and Am(III); (4) development of solubility uncertainty ranges and probability distributions for the Th(IV) and Am(III) solubility predictions (5) redox speciation of Th, U, Np, Pu, and Am entirely as Th(IV), U(IV), Np(IV), Pu(III), and Am(III); or Th(IV), U(VI), Np(V), Pu(IV), and Am(III); (6) use of the oxidation-state analogy9 to apply the solubilities calculated for Th(IV) to U(IV), Np(IV), and Pu(IV); and to apply those calculated for Am(III) to Pu(III) (the model developed for Np(V) has been used only for Np(V) because Np is the only actinide expected to speciate in the +V oxidation state under the conditions predicted for the WIPP); and (7) use of a solubility estimate of 1×10^{-3} M for U(VI)10.
+The most recently predicted "baseline" or "nominal" solubilities (to which deviations sampled from the uncertainty ranges are added or subtracted) of Th(IV), Np(V), and Am(III) 5.63×10^{-8} M, 3.90×10^{-7} M, and are: 1.66×10^{-6} M, respectively, in GWB8; and 6.98×10^{-8} M, 8.75×10^{-7} M, and 1.51×10^{-6} M in ERDA- 6^8